1. Do I need liability insurance?

 Yes – we can provide immediate cover over the phone once payment has been set up (or paid in full if you prefer).

 If you are trading vehicles, buying and selling them on a part-time or full-time basis then you will need a motor trade insurance policy.
-If you are repairing or servicing other people’s vehicles, where you have a customer’s vehicle in your care, custody or control for the purpose you will need a Motor Trade Insurance policy.
-Most likely in these circumstances you will be looking for a Road Risk Insurance policy.
+You’ll also need motor trade insurance if your business involves repairing or servicing other people’s vehicles, or any work where you have a customer’s vehicle in your care, custody or control for the purposes of doing your job.
+Most likely in these circumstances you will be looking for a road risk policy.
 With a road risk insurance policy you can test vehicles on the road, collect or deliver a vehicle before and after repairing it, service, valet, MOT test it and carry out other work on the vehicle with the security you are covered in the case of an accident.

 The vehicles you drive for your business will be covered, and we can cover the private car driven by the policyholder and when driven by the policyholder’s spouse, civil or common law partner when they are a named driver on the policy.
 Employee vehicles are excluded from the policy.